This post is also available in: Español (Spanish)

-Are you wondering if you can get compensation if you become ill because of your work or get hurt while you are on the job?
+Are you wondering if a workers compensation lawyer can get compensation if you become ill because of your work or get hurt while you are on the job?
 If either of these things happens, chances are that you are covered, one of our Chicago based workers’ compensation lawyers can make sure you get the benefits you are entitled to receive.

 There are a lot of people who are not clear about what workers’ compensation actually is, what it does, or if they qualify for it.

 So here are a few important details about workers’ compensation that everyone should know: